 Marketing collaboration is either something that costs you money or it makes you money.
 Your outlook will determine which one!

 If you do a search on Google you will come across several search results that have collaboration and marketing in the main title, but upon closer examination there are two very different meanings.

 Getting marketing people to collaborate

-As with any activity that requires more than one person, those people need to work together.
-Marketing is one such beast, with so many activities it is imperative to have a strategy that ensures all work is completed on time and so on.
+As with any business activity that requires more than one person, everyone needs to work together as a team to accomplish the task at hand.
+Where multiple activities are undertaken, such as in your marketing department, it is imperative to have a strategy that ensures all the work is completed on time and to the highest possible standard.

 Therefore, one of the search results that comes up for collaborating marketers is "marketing collaboration software" from vendors such as Huddle and Smartsheet.
 Great software, but of absolutely no use to a CEO looking to increase his or her reach to new customers!

 Collaborating with other businesses to reach a market